redhat-openstack/website/source/blog/2017-05-23-rdo-contributor-survey.html.md

 published: true
 ---

-We recently ran a contributor survey in the RDO community, and while the participation was disappointing  (21 respondants), we still gained a few useful insights from it.
+We recently ran a contributor survey in the RDO community, and while the participation was fairly small  (21 respondants), there's a lot of important insight we can glean from it.

 First, and unsurprisingly: